 3) Are references providing more safety than pointers in C++?

-Yes, references provide more safety than pointers because they should be initialized and cannot be null.
+Yes, references offer increased safety compared to pointers as they must be initialized and are unable to be null.

 4) Can a reference be Null like a pointer in C++?

-No, the reference should refer to a valid variable.
-Pointers can be Null.
+No, the reference should point to a valid variable.
+Pointers can have a null value.

 5) Do pointers require dereferencing to access the value in C++?